Last Updated: february 2026

 - Acclimate timber to local conditions before installation

-- Space panels properly to avoid warping
+- Space panels properly to allow for some movement

 - Monitor and maintain finish regularly

-- Keep spare boards for quick repairs
+- Keep spare boards for quick repairs when needed

 Advanced Fencing Timber FAQ